All About Troy Museum

 Second Floor of Troy Museum

-The reflections of the Iliad and the Epic of the Trojan War to the oral tradition are shown on this floor and also themes of world of belief, politics, architecture and art in the region in a historical period from the Archaic Age to the Eastern Roman Empire.
-Trojan War, poet, heroes, events and places.
-Everything is explained in detail with drawings, models and digital programs along with coins, pottery and marble works.
+The reflections of the Iliad and the Epic of the Trojan War to the oral tradition are shown on this floor and also themes of the world of belief, politics, architecture, and art in the region in a historical period from the Archaic Age to the Eastern Roman Empire.
+Trojan War, poet, heroes, events, and places.
+Everything is explained in detail with drawings, models, and digital programs along with coins, pottery, and marble works.
 Here again, the story of the Trojan War and the collapse of Troy is told in a closed area with a 3-4 minute animation inspired by Attica vases and shadow play, and edited with digital effects.

 Third Floor of Troy Museum